adamstegman/photo_albums/README.md

 bower install
 ```

+Create a self-signed certificate for local SSL and put the `.key` and `.crt` in the `config/` folder.
-Then run `foreman start -f Procfile.dev` to launch the server at [http://localhost:3000/](http://localhost:3000/).
+Then run `foreman start -f Procfile.dev` to launch the server at [https://localhost:3000/](https://localhost:3000/).

 Run all the tests with `bundle exec rake`.
 Run individual Ruby tests with `bundle exec rspec spec/...`.